Best Lego Black Friday deals: early offers and what to expect

 Brick-by-brick instructions to get the best Lego deals around.

+Lego has come a long way since it founded in 1932 and now you can get designs to build, brick by brick, for almost all different genres.
+From TV shows such as Friends to the Aston Martin from James Bond to the recently announced, biggest ever, Lego Colosseum set.

-Is there a more timeless toy brand around than Lego?
-The interlocking toy bricks have been captivating children the world over since 1949, and seem to have recreated every major film, TV show, and national landmark known to man.
-That’s why we’re pleased to announce we’re already seeing some Lego deals out there ahead of Black Friday.
+The popularity of the interlocking toy bricks is higher than ever now and that’s why we’re pleased to announce we’re already seeing some Lego deals out there ahead of Black Friday.

 Lego has had a great few months – Prime Day saw up to 40 per cent off selected sets and up to 30 per cent off selected Lego video games, and took up two of the coveted slots on the DreamToys list of top toys for Christmas 2020.
 Lego is set to have a great Black Friday then, and we have the best deals available right now ahead of the early sale on 21st November.
 Just make sure not to step on your brand-new purchase!